tomeir2105/_application-template_/README.md

 ## My learning remarks
 - venv must be installed before pipx.
+- pip package inside python code can only manage the packages, it can not create or activate venv.
 - The virtual environment deactivates in the end of the script because the shell context closes.
 - There is no "required" option in getops, you need to check it yourself.
 - requirements.txt saved me a lot of time :-)